3. How much you’ll get

 More information is available at Universal Credit: What you’ll get

-- to pay back any debt or overpayment on other benefits
+- to cover the cost of any budgeting advances you have taken out or to pay back any debt or overpayment on other benefits

 - to pay your utility bills direct to the provider

 The maximum amount of money that your payment may be adjusted by based on the reasons above is normally 25% of your standard allowance.